 - It works in real time (with 4-hourly data).

-Both features are available with DEXCell Energy Manager.
+Both features are available with DEXMA.
 This app uses AI algorithms and machine learning to calculate and refine until as much as possible the forecasts of energy behaviour of each of your branches.

 5 – Consumption during Public Holidays and Outside Business Hours (Operating hours)